netdata/netdata/src/health/notifications/README.md

 # Agent alert notifications

-This is a reference documentation for Netdata's Agent alert notification feature, which supports dozens of endpoints, user roles, and more.
+This is reference documentation for Netdata's Agent alert notification feature, which supports dozens of endpoints, user roles, and more.

 The `script to execute on alarm` line in `netdata.conf` defines the external script that will be called once the alert is triggered.